SimonKvantdator/SoME1/index.md

+---
-# What is a tensor?
-Tensors explained in unnecessary rigour using concepts from functional programming
+title: "What is a tensor?
+Tensors explained in unnecessary rigour using concepts from functional programming"
+---

 Welcome to my entry for the [3Blue1Brown Summer of Math Exposition 2021](https://youtu.be/ojjzXyQCzso), which is a competition of online maths explainers.